Updated: November 1, 2023

 A 100% bounce rate: Is it bad?

-If you have a 100% bounce rate, it means that every single person that comes to your website leaves without interacting with it.
+If you have a 100% bounce rate, it means that every single person who comes to your website leaves without interacting with it.

 What should you do about a 100% bounce rate on the page?